Flights diverted as RVR measuring equipment fails at Amritsar airport | Business

 The RVR equipment at the airport is maintained by the Indian Meteorological Department, which has sent its officials to Amritsar to repair it, the sources said.

-The readings taken from RVR equipment allows an airport to use instrument landing system, which allows a flight to land when visibility is as less as 50 meters.
+The readings taken from RVR equipment allows an airport to use instrument landing system (ILS), which allows a flight to land when visibility is as less as 50 meters.

 Multiple flights -- domestic and international -- have been diverted from the Amritsar airport as the RVR equipment, and ILS system consequently, has not been functioning for the last two days, the sources said.